hazelcast/hazelcast-reference-manual/src/ScheduledExecutorService.md

  * <br/>
  *
  * Upon scheduling a task acquires a resource handler, see {@link ScheduledTaskHandler}.
 The handler is generated before
- * the actual scheduling of the task on the node, which allows for a way to access the future in an event of a node failure
+ * the actual scheduling of the task on the member, which allows for a way to access the future in an event of a member failure
- * immediately after scheduling, and also guarantees no duplicates in the cluster by utilising a unique name per task.
+ * immediately after scheduling, and also guarantees no duplicates in the cluster by utilizing a unique name per task.
  * A name can also be defined by the user by having the <tt>Runnable</tt> or <tt>Callable</tt> implement the {@link NamedTask}.
  * Alternatively, one can wrap any task using the {@link TaskUtils#named(String, Callable)} or
  * {@link TaskUtils#named(String, Runnable)} for simplicity.